SiloCityLabs/blog/content/post/2018/2018-11-28-bv-tech-4mp-2k-h-265-ip67-and-zoneminder.md

 Model: [ca-ipbf-4mp-wifi-fba][2]

 This problem gave me a few issues I will go over briefly.
 This was fairly simple once I realized what I was doing wrong.
 I originally had it plugged in via an Ethernet cable to setup to WiFi like most cameras.
 But this camera actually just uses the microphone to transmit settings.
 Once I removed the Ethernet cable everything worked fine.
-I actually snipped off the Ethernet knowing I wouldn&#8217;t need it, saving space with the clunky cable.
+I actually snipped off the Ethernet knowing I wouldn't need it, saving space with the clunky cable.

 <!--more-->